d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Work in progress

+The current version (version 5.3.1) of RsyncOSX seems to be quite stable.
+There is one minor bug in the Menu app causing a connection between RsyncOSX and RcloneOSX utilizing Encrypted backups to be reset when scheduled tasks are executed from the menu app.
+There are also some minor tweaks and enhancements which are planned to be released sometime this summer.

 I am working on a new release of the [menu app](/Menuapp) to execute scheduled tasks in **any** profile.
 Profiles can be selected within the [menu app](/Menuapp) but it keeps track of **all scheduled** tasks.
-Will be released sometime in May 2018.
 A [release candidate](https://github.com/rsyncOSX/RsyncOSXsched/releases) is released.
 This is a release candidate and please test it before use.

-The menuapp keeps track of **all scheduled** tasks.
-When a scheduled task is executed the menuapp automatically loads the profile, executes the task and logs the result of run.

 ![Main view](/images/RsyncOSX/menuapp-rc/sched1.png)
 Select the `Schedules` button opens all profiles with scheduled tasks.
 All scheduled task in each profile are listed.
 A **double click** on a row selects the profile and shows more info about tasks in profile.